comongroup/cylinder/docs/generated/module.templates.md

 <a name="module_templates.replace"></a>

-### templates.replace($el, [options], [partials]) ⇒ <code>Promise</code>
+### templates.replace($el, [options], [partials]) ⇒ <code>jQueryObject</code>
 Replaces the entire HTML of an element with a rendered version of it.<br /><br />This method will store the original HTML of the selected element in cache.
-If replace is called again on the same element, it will reuse that HTML instead of rendering on top of that rendered result.<br />If the element is not a jQuery element, it will throw an exception.<br /><br />Notice: this method is synchronous, however it still returns a promise objectin order to keep consistency between it and <code>apply()</code>, and should be used as such.
+If replace is called again on the same element, it will reuse that HTML instead of rendering on top of that rendered result.<br />If the element is not a jQuery element, it will throw an exception.

 **Kind**: static method of <code>[templates](#module_templates)</code>
-**Returns**: <code>Promise</code> - Returns a Promise object.
+**Returns**: <code>jQueryObject</code> - Returns the provided jQuery object.
 <table>
   <thead>
     <tr>